Nick-Tallguy/Nick-Tallguy.github.io/_posts/vi/1900-12-18-more-about-josm_vi.md

 To the right of the map window are a series of panels, each of which has its own function.
 Typically when you first install JOSM several panels are shown by default, such as Layers, Properties, and Selection.
 When you select a point, line, or shape in the map window, it will be shown in the Selection panel.
 Information about the object will be shown in the Properties panel, and the username of the author of that object will be shown in the Authors panel.

 These panels can be opened or closed by clicking on the various buttons on lower left side of JOSM.
-Above these buttons in the upper left are tools which change what you can do with your mouse.
+Above these buttons in the upper right are tools which change what you can do with your mouse.
 You are already familiar with some of them, the Select tool and the Draw tool.
 Below them are tools which make it easier to zoom in, delete an object, draw a shape, or create a line that is parallel to another line.

 Chỉnh sửa bản đồ